curupayti/curupas/README.md

 flutter create --androidx --org com.curupayti curupas
 ```

-Notice the final package name is com.curupayti.curupas
+Notice the final package name is com.curupayti.curupas.
+If the project already existed migrate lib folder by creating the folders manually and moving the files also manually.

 ## Firebase